RK-200/CS32-MP-Test-Repo/PROOFS.md

 ## 0. Introduction and Summary of Time Complexities

-This file is a compilation of brief proofs for the asymptotic behaviour of our dynamic array implementation of a dynamic list.
+This file is a compilation of brief proofs for the asymptotic behaviour of our skip list implementation of a dynamic list.
 The following table summarizes the expected time complexities based on the specifications of our MP.

 | Function  | Time complexity |
 | ------------- | ------------- |